AnyLogic

 Description

-Generates a sample of the Binomial distribution using the specified random number generator.
+Generates a sample of the binomial distribution using the specified random number generator.

 Parameters